NathanielHart44/rspdocs/docs/info-endpoints.md

 ## Get Rewards Split

-The `get_rewards_split` endpoint retrieves the rewards split information for a specific player in the RSP API.
+The `get_rewards_split` endpoint retrieves the rewards split information for a specific player who is a borrower in the RSP API.
 This endpoint accepts a GET request to retrieve the rewards split data.

 #### Endpoint URL